zuozhenggh/learning-library/oic-integration-library/core-competencies/insight/mapping-milestones/mapping-milestones.md

 Now your turn to try!

-## Exercise 2
- You will map your Milestones and Indentifier to an existing integration.
+ You will map your Milestones and Identifier to an existing integration.
 The Integration you will use is called Order Processing Lab.
 You will move your draft model into a configured model state and then active model state.

-### Task 1: Map Milestones/Identifiers
+## Task 1: Map Milestones/Identifiers

 Accessing your draft model, go to Milestones.
-You will map 2 Milestones and 2 Indentiers.
+You will map 2 Milestones and 2 Identifiers.
 Let's start with the Milestones.
 Map your Order Received Milestone **On Exit** event to the **PrepareOrderReceived** activity.
 Map your Order Completed Milestone **On Exit** event to the **PrepareOrderCompleted** activity.

 Now onto the Identifiers.
 Set your Order Number Identifier Extraction Criteria for the Order Received Milestone to **$OrderNumber**.
 Set your Order Number Identifier Extraction Criteria for the Order Completed Milestone to **$OrderNumber**.
 Go to Task 2 in order to save your work.

-### Task 2: Draft to Configured State
+## Task 2: Draft to Configured State

-You may now click **Save** and ensure you receive the message box **Succesfully saved the changes** and close your model.
+You may now click **Save** and ensure you receive the message box **Successfully saved the changes** and close your model.
 To activate the model, go to Task 3.

-### Task 3: Configured State to Active State
+## Task 3: Configured State to Active State

 Access your Insight Models, locate your model and ensure it says Configured.
 Now Activate your model by clicking **Activate** button.
 You will receive an Activation Confirmation box, click **Activate**.
 You will see a system response.

 Congratulation on completing the Process Mapping!
 The next exercise will test the mapping and showcase the Console/Dashboards.

 ## Solution

 Milestone solution:
 ![milestonesolution1](./images/milestonesolution1.jpg " ")